What we know about the Madison, Wisconsin, school shooting that left a student and teacher dead

 “I think we can all agree that enough is enough.
 We have to come together to do everything we can to support our students, to prevent press conferences like these from happening again and again and again,” Barnes said.

+The attack has “rocked” the Abundant Life community, which sees itself as a large family, Wiers, a school official, said.

+The Boys & Girls Clubs of Dane County will host a vigil at the Wisconsin State Capitol on Tuesday at 6 p.m.

-CNN’s Elise Hammond, Aditi Sangal, Josh Campbell, Alex Leeds Matthews, Gillian Roberts and Betsy Klein contributed to this report.
+CNN’s Elise Hammond, Aditi Sangal, Josh Campbell, Alex Leeds Matthews, Gillian Roberts, Betsy Klein and Steve Almasy contributed to this report.

 The-CNN-Wire